Very Important – Review Your Coverages!

-When someone purchases an auto insurance policy from our offices we clearly and simply go over your exact coverages.
+When someone purchases an auto insurance policy from our offices and there are many Car Insurance Companies Springfield Ma we clearly and simply go over your exact coverages.
 The Mass auto policy has 12 different parts and we explain in detail exactly which coverages you have chosen and which coverages you are not getting.

 The customer then signs several forms indicating that they understand what their coverages are and which parts they have chosen to purchase.
 Yet that seems to be where it stops.